 If you’ve been thinking about keeping backyard chickens but haven’t yet taken the plunge, here are a few things to consider.
 Do your research and check animal ordinances in your city to make sure you’re in compliance with code.
 No, you don’t need a rooster to get eggs.
 Hens will simply lay unfertilized eggs for you to harvest.
 Keep at least two birds, as they are social animals.
 You’ll need to buy or build a dwelling that offers about 2-square feet of roosting space per bird and at least 4-square feet of ground or “run” space per bird.
 Keep in mind you may have a variety of predators in your area.
 Providing a covered run is the best way to protect your flock.

 Once of age, hens can lay an egg a day depending on the breed.
 Production usually tapers off after several years, but that also depends on the breed and health of the individual bird.
 Chickens can live up to 8 to10 years in a well-tended backyard flock, so be prepared to keep birds as pets once they’ve stopped laying.
 Attend local programs and club meetings to learn all the ins and outs of keeping a successful backyard flock and you’ll be on your way to fresh yard eggs in no time.

-Leslie Finical Halleck is a Certified Professional Horticulturist; she currently works as General Manager for North Haven Gardens and as Owner of Halleck Horticultural.
+Leslie Finical Halleck is a Certified Professional Horticulturist; she currently is owner of Halleck Horticultural.
 You can read her gardening blog at Halleck Horticulture.